tjw-lint/jest-serializer-vue-tjw/README.md

 `sortClasses`            | ❌                                | ✅ *new feature*
 `verbose`                | ✅                                | ✅
 `debug`                  | ❌                                | ✅ *new feature*

+For **new projects**, you can just follow the "[Getting Started](https://TheJaredWilcurt.com/vue-snapshot-serializer)" guide on the docs site of the new library.

+For **existing projects** follow the migration notes below.

 ## Migrating from jest-serializer-vue-tjw to vue3-snapshot-serializer